An Introduction to LACE

 For several years, nursing organizations, including ours, have been meeting to clarify the murky territory of advanced-practice nursing.
 The product of these meetings, The Consensus Model for APRN: Licensure, Accreditation, Certification & Education, defines advanced nursing practice, describes a proposed regulatory model, identifies advanced-practice titles, defines “specialty,” and describes how new roles and population foci might develop.
 In October, the APNA Board endorsed this document.
-To find out more, click on APRN Consensus Model in the left menu.
+To find out more, visit the APRN Consensus Model page.

 The lack of consistency and clarity in the titles used to regulate advanced practice nurses at the state level hurts nurses’ ability to move to and practice in different states.
 Although all of the work cited above represents efforts to clarify and standardize LACE, the regulation of nursing practice is still determined by states’ nurse practice acts and associated rules and regulations.